sandropaganotti-zz/waitress-2.0/server/README.md

 # WALKING-SKELETON
 * checkout branch `blank`
 * create package.json with `npm init`
-* install express and add it as dependecy to the project
+* install express and add it as dependency to the project
 * GET /hello should reply with "Hello World"
   * `curl "http://localhost:3000/hello"`
 * GET /hello?who="Gabriele" should reply with "Hello Gabriele"